adohqsigs/Telegram-Bot/README.md

 $ sudo passenger stop
 $ sudo -E passenger start
 ```
-Technically, there is an alternative to stopping then starting the app, which is the restart-app command but it is more complicated to use./n
+Technically, there is an alternative to stopping then starting the app, which is the restart-app command but it is more complicated to use.

 To do `restart-app`...
 ```
+$ export CHANNEL_ID=<channelid>
 $ sudo -E -u appuser -H bash -l
 $ passenger-config restart-app
 ```